Ivar Campbell: Personal life

+In 1951, he was living at the infamous Knowstone Manor in Devon, a swastika-shaped farmhouse built in 1938 by a German fascist.

 In 1960, Campbell and his wife purchased Tiverton Castle in Devon which was inherited by his nephew, Angus, in 1985.

 Sheila Campbell is credited as a writer on Belles of St Clements, Feather Your Nest and Expert Opinion.